spiral/json-schema-generator/README.md

     case Planned = 'Planned';
     case Canceled = 'Canceled';
 }
 ```

-Now, let's generate a schema for this DTO:
+To generate a schema for a DTO, instantiate the `Spiral\JsonSchemaGenerator\Generator` and call the **generate** method,
+passing the DTO class as an argument (fully qualified class name or reflection).
+The method will return an instance of
+`Spiral\JsonSchemaGenerator\Schema`.

 ```php
 use Spiral\JsonSchemaGenerator\Generator;